|

 all the photographs, West Lothian NHS Trust, West Lothian

 Council and the Radnor Street Clinic.
-Thanks are also due
+Thanks are also

-to all the people who agreed to take part.
+due to all the people who agreed to take part.

 It should go without saying that

-the policies contained herein are the responsibilities of
+the policies contained herein are the responsibilities

-UNISONScotland alone, and not attributable to any
+of UNISONScotland alone, and not attributable to

-of this manifesto.
+making of this manifesto.

 Serving Scotland